-The Renewal Corporation will also conduct tributary confluence fish passage monitoring at Shovel Creek (RM 209.0) to support volitional passage at the confluence site following drawdown and dam removal of the J.C.
+The Renewal Corporation will also conduct tributary confluence fish passage monitoring at Shovel Creek (RM 209.0) to support volitional passage at the confluence sites following drawdown and dam removal of the J.C.
 Boyle Dam.
 The potential for fish passage barrier formation at this site is anticipated to be relatively low because the J.C.
-Boyle Reservoir has less stored sediment than the Copco 1 and Iron Gate Reservoirs and because the confluence is more than 18 miles from the dam removal site.
+Boyle Reservoir has less stored sediment than Copco No. 1 Reservoir or Iron Gate Reservoir and because the confluence is more than 18 miles from the dam removal site.